Configuration

 - You will receive your API key via email

-Configuring the Census API Key
+Configuring the US Census API Key

-Add your Census API key to the .env
+Add your US Census API key to the .env file in the notebooks/ directory:

 CENSUS_API_KEY=your_api_key_here

-Using Census Enrichment
+Using US Census Enrichment

 {